Volvo S60 Common Problems and Solutions

 Problem:

-The car hesitates when you accelerate.
-This may be accompanied by idle engine issues and an illuminated check engine light.
+The car hesitates during acceleration, which may be accompanied by idle engine problems and an illuminated check engine light.

 Solution:

-Your mass airflow sensor (MAF) has failed and will need to be replaced.
-Find a new MAF on our drop-down parts menu, and they are very simple to install.
+Your mass airflow sensor (MAF) has failed and must be replaced.
+Find a new MAF on our drop-down parts menu, and they are very easy to install.

 Difficulty level